crankycoder/claude-code.nvim/README.md

 - `<C-b>` - Scroll full-page up

 Note: After scrolling with `<C-f>` or `<C-b>`, you'll need to press the `i` key to re-enter insert mode so you can continue typing to Claude Code.

+The interrupt keymap (`<C-c>` by default) sends both ESC and SIGINT signals directly to the Claude Code process, allowing you to reliably stop Claude when it's thinking or generating content, even when Neovim has captured the Escape key.

 When Claude Code modifies files that are open in Neovim, they'll be automatically reloaded.